ibm-cloud-docs/vmwaresolutions/vmonic/iam.md

 {: #iam-assign-access-console}
 {: ui}

-There are two common ways to assign access in the console:
+You can assign access in the console in one of the following ways:

 * Access policies per user.
 You can manage access policies per user from the **Manage** > **Access (IAM)** > **Users** page in the console.
-For information about the steps to assign IAM access, see [Managing access to resources](https://cloud.ibm.com/docs/account?topic=account-assign-access-resources&interface=ui#access-resources-console).
+For more information about the steps to assign IAM access, see [Managing access to resources](https://cloud.ibm.com/docs/account?topic=account-assign-access-resources&interface=ui#access-resources-console).
 * Access groups.
-Access groups are used to streamline access management by assigning access to a group once, then you can add or remove users as needed from the group to control their access.
+Access groups are used to streamline access management by assigning access to a group once.
+After that, you can add or remove users as needed from the group to control their access.
 You manage access groups and their access from the **Manage** > **Access (IAM)** > **Access groups** page in the console.
 For more information, see [Assigning access to a group in the console](/docs/account?topic=account-groups&interface=ui#access_ag).

 ## Assigning access to VMware Solutions by using the API
 {: #iam-assign-access-api}
 {: api}

 For step-by-step instructions for assigning, removing, and reviewing access, see [Assigning access to resources by using the API](/docs/account?topic=account-assign-access-resources&interface=api) or the [Create a policy API docs](/apidocs/iam-policy-management#create-policy).
 Role cloud resource names (CRN) in the following table are used to assign access with the API.

 | Role name | Role description | Role CRN |
 |---------------|-----------------|-----------------|